oneconvergence/dkube-examples-internal/image-denoising/README.md

 # IMAGE DENOISING EXAMPLE
 ### Directory Structure:
-1. examples directory contains all the notebooks,training code,transformer code and pipeline.ipynb files.
+1. examples directory contains all the notebooks, training code,transformer code and pipeline.ipynb files.
 2. pn2v contains the utility functions.
 3. unet contains the network which we are using to train the model.